 I have spent my life working to create public services and policies that would truly help people.
 I started my career as an aide to Senator Ron Wyden, working on health care, education, women’s issues, social issues, and transportation.
-I learned a lot about policy and politics working with the Senator.
-But I also learned how to look for ways to both help people and stretch federal dollars as well as the importance of working on policy that was grounded in broad bipartisan coalitions.
+One thing I learned there was how to stretch federal dollars so we could help people without leaving the next to drown in debt.

-Among my many projects, I worked on an innovative transportation program to better connect transportation with land use planning and design that was a precursor to the Livable Communities Project that has revitalized many downtown communities here in the 7th District.
-I worked on legislation that helped expand access to the Women, Infants, and Children (WIC) program and to Federally Qualified Health Centers while saving the federal government money.
+Among my many projects, I worked on an innovative program to better connect transportation with land use planning and design.
+This was a precursor to the Livable Communities Project that has revitalized many downtown communities here in the 7th District.
+I also worked on legislation that helped expand access to the Women, Infants, and Children (WIC) program and access to Federally Qualified Health Centers while saving the federal government money.

-In Georgia, I advised our state government on how to be both fiscally responsible and compassionate.
-From 2007 to 2010 I was Director of Georgia’s Senate Budget and Evaluation Office.
-While there I worked on the state budget in a non-partisan role.
-I dug deep into the issues important to our state, and after my time there, the Senate honored me for navigating the serious challenges posed by the Great Recession with Senate Resolution 1598 .
-After my service to the state, I returned to the Andrew Young School and founded the Center for State and Local Finance to teach the next generation of public officials about fiscally responsible management and public policy.
+The Senate honored me for navigating the serious challenges posed by the Great Recession with Senate Resolution 1598 .
+Afterwards, I returned to the Andrew Young School and founded the Center for State and Local Finance to teach the next generation about responsible and compassionate public policy.

 I’ve never been content to sit behind a desk.
 I’m on a leave of absence from teaching so that I can step up and fight for what our community needs most, where I can make the biggest difference—as your Representative in Washington.